jitsi/handbook/docs/dev-guide/contributing.md

 ---

 # 🤝 How to Contribute
-We greatly appreciate your willingness to contribute ❤️ Before you start working however, please take a moment to read and follow this brief guide.
+We greatly appreciate your willingness to contribute ❤️ Before you start working, however, please take a moment to read and follow this brief guide.

 # 📥 Reporting Issues and Asking Questions